jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 ---

+## --report-node-internal-ip-address

+Sets whether the node's IP address returned in the ingress status should be the node's internal instead of the external IP address.
+Defaults to `false`.

+---

 ## --sort-backends

 Defines if backend's endpoints should be sorted by name.
 Since v0.8 the endpoints will stay in the